-This book seeks to trouble taken-for-granted assumptions of anthropocentrism and humanism in social work - that which perpetuates human privilege and human exceptionalism.
-The edited collection provides a different imaginary for social work by introducing ways of thinking otherwise, which challenge human exceptionalism.
+This book seeks to trouble taken-for-granted assumptions of anthropocentrism and humanism in social work - those which perpetuate human privilege and human exceptionalism.
+The edited collection provides a different imaginary for social work by introducing ways of thinking otherwise that challenge human exceptionalism.

-The book provides new insights into environmental destruction, human-animal relations, gender inequality and male dominance as well as indigenous and settler/colonial issues, critical and green social work.
+The book provides new insights into environmental destruction, human-animal relations, gender inequality and male dominance, as well as indigenous and settler/colonial issues and critical and green social work.
 It will be of interest to all scholars and students of social work, community development, social policy and development studies more broadly.

 Table of Contents

 List of Tables, Figures and Images

 Vivienne Bozalek and Bob Pease

 - What Comes After the Subject?
 Towards a Critical Posthumanist Social Work

 Stephen A. Webb

 - An Invitation into the Trouble with Humanism for Social Work